Senzing/elasticsearch/README.md

     cd {GIT_REPOSITORY_DIR}
     ```

-1. :thinking: Make sure the [SENZING_ENGINE_CONFIGURATION_JSON](https://github.com/Senzing/knowledge-base/blob/main/lists/environment-variables.md#senzing_engine_configuration_json) environment variable is set to the Senzing installation that you loaded data to earlier.
+1. :thinking: Make sure the [SENZING_ENGINE_CONFIGURATION_JSON](https://github.com/Senzing/knowledge-base/blob/main/lists/environment-variables.md#senzing_engine_configuration_json) environment variable is set to the Senzing installation that the data was loaded into earlier

 3. :thinking: Set elasticsearch local environment variables.
-The hostname and port must point towards the exposed port that your elasticsearch instance has.
-The index name can be whatever you want; conforming to elasticsearch's index syntax.
+The hostname and port must point towards the exposed port that the elasticsearch instance has.
+The index name can be anything; conforming to elasticsearch's index syntax.

     ```console
     export ELASTIC_HOSTNAME=localhost